KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

 2. In Google Chrome, navigate to https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/archive/jquery-master.zip to download the project starting point.

-3. Unzip it.
+3. Unzip the downloaded file.

-# TODO - Unzip Directions

-3. In Atom, open the DrinkOrderApp folder by going to the File menu and choosing **Add Project Folder**.
+3. In Atom, open the DrinkOrderApp folder by opening the **File** menu and choosing **Add Project Folder**.
 Navigate to the unzipped DrinkOrderApp folder that you created and click OK.

 4. In Google Chrome, open the _index.html_ file and try clicking the buttons.
 Not very exciting yet, is it?

+    {% hint style='tip' %}
+You can open the file in Google Chrome in two ways:

+ 1. Open Google Chrome then choose **Open File...** from the **File** menu
+ 2. Find the file in Finder (macs) or Windows Explorer (windows machines), right click on it and choose to open with Google Chrome.
+    {% endhint %}

 #### Connecting HTML & JavaScript